jlchern-251016/Thermal-Photonics/README.md

 This book builds upon foundational work in transformation thermotics by Liu-Jun Xu and Ji-Ping Huang, diffusionics research by Fu-Bao Yang, and the broader thermal metamaterials community.

 ---

-## Contact

-- **Issues**: Please use GitHub Issues for bug reports and feature requests
-- **Discussions**: Use GitHub Discussions for questions and community interaction

----